flutter/website/src/docs/development/add-to-app/android/plugin-setup.md

 This is generally ok as long as there are no API or implementation breaking changes between the versions.
-For instance, using the new Crashlytics library in your existing app as follows:
+For example, you might use the new Crashlytics library in your existing app as follows:

 <!--code-excerpt "<existing app>/app/build.gradle" title-->